 "Hi!
 I currently am studying and expanding my horizons at Vassar College, where I am exploring biology and earth science.
 I am fascinated by rocks and mushrooms, which my family can attest to because I am easily distracted when outside and am prone to spout random facts.
 I also occasionally dabble in woodworking and have been known to make wooden puzzles and pens.
 I am also the go-to board oiler, applying several coats of mineral oil to the myriad of cutting boards my dad produces."

 "I am a passionate maker, and have always enjoyed the creativity, utility, and beauty that wood provides.
 My fascination with this craft began in 2011 when I took an interest in turning wooden pens.
 Soon, I became more drawn to my father's wood shop as I learned of the endless possibilities that the space offered.
 I spent a good portion of my free time watching videos of other woodworkers, gaining new knowledge and building a reservoir of project ideas.
-Much of my skill is self-taught, and I am always finding new ways to grow as a craftsman.
+While attending Brown University I worked for 4 years in the Brown Design Workshop, a student-run makerspace that allowed me to explore all manner of materials and techniques such as metalworking, 3D printing, and laser cutting.
+Most of my skill is self-taught, and I am always finding new ways to grow as a craftsman.

 I'm not sure what my next step is, or where my path will take me.
 All I know is that if I'm making, I'm happy.
-Check out my website at https://davidstrout.wixsite.com/woodworking"
+Check out my woodworking projects at https://davidstrout.wixsite.com/woodworking"